ACMILabs/media-player/README.md

 * Create a Playlist in XOS with resources.
 * Edit the `config.env` to point to the ID of your Playlist in Django.
 * Run `source config.env` to load environment variables.
+* Turn on the http server: VLC > Preferences > http web interface > tick the box & set a password.
 * Run `python media_player.py`

 ## Installation on Windows